syncfusion-content/fileformat-docs/FileFormat/PDF/Working with BookMarks.md

 {% highlight vb.net %}
 [VB.NET]

-'Load the PDF document.
+'Loads the PDF document.

 Dim document As New PdfLoadedDocument("Input.pdf")

-'Get all the bookmarks.
+'Gets all the bookmarks.

 Dim bookmarks As PdfBookmarkBase = document.Bookmarks

-'Remove bookmark by bookmark name.
+'Removes bookmark by bookmark name.

 bookmarks.Remove("Page 1")

-'Remove bookmark by index.
+'Removes bookmark by index.

 bookmarks.RemoveAt(1)

-'Save and close the document.
+'Saves and closes the document.

 document.Save("Output.pdf")